Detection Packs

 Use Packs to group detections and enable updates via the Panther Console

 Panther provides several Detection Packs by default.
-There are packs that group all of the Panther-provided detections related to a particular log source, as well as Detection Packs that are grouped on a particular focus (e.g., generic rules that leverage unified data models or a core set of detections for AWS.)
+There are Packs that group all of the Panther-managed detections related to a particular log source, as well as Detection Packs that are grouped on a particular focus (e.g., generic rules that leverage unified data models or a core set of detections for AWS.)
 Some popular examples include:

 Click on a Pack to view its details, including a description, the enabled status, the currently enabled version, and which detections are in the pack.